beast-dev/doc/tutorials/batRabies_discreteDiffusion/batRabies_discreteDiffusion_tutorial.md

 Select the box labelled `Use tip dates`.
 The actual sampling time in years is encoded in the name of each taxon and we could simply edit the value in the ‘Date’ column of the table to reflect these.
 However, if the taxa names contain the calibration information, then a convenient way to specify the dates of the sequences in BEAUti is to use the `Guess Dates` button at the top of the `Data` panel.
 Clicking this will make a dialog box appear:

-{% include image.html file="guessDates.png" prefix="tutorials/batRabies_discreteDiffusion/"  max-width="50%" align="center" caption="" %}
+{% include image.html file="03_guessDates.png" prefix="tutorials/batRabies_discreteDiffusion/"  max-width="50%" align="center" caption="" %}

 This operation attempts to guess what the dates are from information contained within the taxon names.
 It works by trying to find a numerical field within each name.
 If the taxon names contain more than one numerical field then you can specify how to find the one that corresponds to the date of sampling.
 You can (1) specify the order that the date field comes (e.g., first, last or various positions in between) or (2) specify a prefix (some characters that come immediately before the date field in each name) and the order of the field, or (3) define a regular expression (REGEX).

 When parsing a number, you can ask BEAUti to add a fixed value to each guessed date.
 For example, the value `1900` can be added to turn the dates from 2 digit years to 4 digit.
 Any dates in the taxon names given as `00` would thus become `1900`.
 However, if these `00` or `01`, etc. represent sequences sampled in 2000, 2001, etc., `2000` needs to be added to those.
 This can be achieved by selecting the `unless less than: ..` and `..in which case add:..` options adding for example 2000 to any date less than 10.
 These operations are not necessary in our case since the dates are fully specified at the end of the sequence names.
 There is also an option to parse calendar dates and one for calendar dates with various precisions.
 For the RABV sequences you can keep the default `Defined just by its order` and select `last` from the drop-down menu for the order and press `OK`.
 The dates will appear in the appropriate column of the main window.

-{% include image.html file="datesSpecified.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}
+{% include image.html file="04_datesSpecified.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}

 You can now check these and edit them manually as required.
 At the top of the window you can set the units that the dates are given in (years, months, days) and whether they are specified relative to a point in the past (as is the case for years such as 2005) or backwards in time from the present (as in the case of radiocarbon ages).

 The `Height` column lists the ages of the tips relative to time 0 (in our case 2005.5).
 The `Precision` column allows specifying with what precision the sampling time is know.
 To include taxa only known up to the year of sampling for example, a precision of 1 year can be set and the age of those tips can be integrated over the time interval of 1 year using the Tip date sampling option at the bottom left of the Tips panel.
 A precision of one year could be specified for this RABV data set, but the imprecision is small relative to the time scale of this evolutionary history, so we will not use it for this analysis.

 In our data set, the sampling date is unknown for one particular sequence (TX5275\_2002.5, the ‘2002.5’ is simply an arbitrary date that will be used as a starting value).
 To appropriately accommodate the uncertainty on the age of this tip, we will instruct BEAST to integrate over a particular sampling time interval for this tip.
 First, go back to the `Taxa` tab that we skipped, and make a taxon set for only that particular sequence.
 Press the small `plus` button at the bottom left of the panel; this creates a new taxon set.
 Rename it by double-clicking on the entry that appears (it will initially be called untitled1).
 Call it TX5275 and keep the default settings.
-Move TX5275_2002.5 from the `Excluded Taxa` window to the `Included Taxa` window:
+Move TX5275\_2002.5 from the `Excluded Taxa` window to the `Included Taxa` window:

-{% include image.html file="taxonSet.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}
+{% include image.html file="05_taxonSet.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}

 Go back to the `Tips` tab, and in the bottom left, select the `sampling with individual priors` as `Tip date sampling` option.
 Apply this to the TX5275 taxa set instead of the default All taxa option.
 We will set a prior on its age when we get to the `Priors` tab.

-{% include image.html file="tipdateSampling.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}
+{% include image.html file="06_tipdateSampling.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}

 #### Specifying the trait information

 The next thing to do is to click on the `Traits` tab at the top of the main window.
 A trait can be any characteristic that is inherent to the specific taxon, for example, geographical location or host species.
 This step will assign a specific host and geographical location to each taxa.
 To associate the sequences with the these traits, we need to add a new trait under the `Traits` tab (click `Add trait`).
 This will open a new window to Create or Import Trait(s):

-{% include image.html file="importTrait.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}
+{% include image.html file="07_importTrait.png" prefix="tutorials/batRabies_discreteDiffusion/" caption="" %}

 Select `Import trait(s) from a mapping file` (the format of such a file can be shown).
-Browse to and load the batRABV_hostLocation.txt tab-delimited file which contains the discrete host and location for each sequence.
+Browse to and load the batRABV\_hostLocation.txt tab-delimited file which contains the discrete host and location for each sequence.
 Note that the host species is specified using a two-character abbreviation (e.g. Ef for Eptesicus fuscus, three characters for Lbl) as shown for this snippet of the file:

 	traits	host	state
 	AZ4030\_2005.5	Ap	Arizona